• Skip to primary navigation

 A man\'s shoesPin

 Some time ago, my friend Amy wrote a post about her nice voice.
-If you haven't already read it, you should.
+(Unfortunately, her blog has been removed from the internet, so you can't read the post.)

 I know that I am not the only one.